Q1: Which art helped Iswaran to bring down the beast?

 This made Mahendra shiver and one night, Mahendra was woken up from his sleep by a low moan close to his window.
 At first, he put it down to a cat.
 But the sound was too guttural for a cat.
 Lowering himself to the level of the windowsill he looked out at the white sheet of moonlight outside.
 There was a dark cloudy form clutching a bundle.
 Mahendra broke into a cold sweat and fell back on the pillow.

-Next day Iswaran remembered the female ghost and said that he came running hearing the sound of moaning that was coming from Mahendra’s room and before Iswaran finish the sentence Mahendra’s spine chilled and he hurried to office to resign.
+The next day Iswaran remembered the female ghost and said that he came running after hearing the sound of moaning that was coming from Mahendra’s room before Iswaran finished the sentence Mahendra’s spine chilled and he hurried to the office to resign.

 |1.
 What is the main theme of the story "Iswaran the Storyteller"?|